UVMCS120BS2019/nh-jl-nn-final-1/readme.md

-#Directions
+# Directions
-This is a pong game and the main idea behind this program is to make the computer loose.
+This is a pong game and the main idea behind this program is to make the computer lose.
 Points can be gained by either the computer or the user by making the ball pass either side of the each other's screen.

 There are three phases to this game, and they include the start screen